 Faith abandons the hopeless edict, “People never change,” in favor of the optimism of transformation through the grace of God through our Lord Jesus Christ.

 Because we have a Redeemer.
 We have a living Savior.
-And we believe in the power of His grace to transform humanity from sin to holiness, from wickedness to righteousness, from worthless to worthwhile.
-And we have witnessed the miraculous transformation in ourselves and in others.
+And we believe in the power of His grace to transform humanity from sin to holiness, from wickedness to righteousness, from worthlessness to worth.
+We have witnessed this miraculous transformation in ourselves and in others.